AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Extended Analysis and Experimental Results

 \subsection{Visualization Case}

-We visualize the detection results of our method alongside baseline approaches in Figure \ref{fig:visualizations}.
-Observations indicate that while baselines such as FFT, TimesFM, M2N2, and LLM-TSAD successfully capture all anomalous regions, they suffer from a notably high false positive rate.
-Conversely, other baselines produce fewer false alarms but fail to detect the specific anomalous high plateau.
+We visualize the detection results of our method alongside baseline approaches in Figure~\ref{fig:visualizations}.
+Observations indicate that while baselines such as FFT, TimesFM, M2N2, LLM-TSAD, Sub~PCA, and OmniAnomaly successfully capture all anomalous regions, they suffer from a notably high false positive rate.
+Conversely, other baselines—including TranAD, ARGOS, CNN, OFA, and LSTMAD—produce fewer false alarms but fail to detect the second anomalous high plateau, often flagging only the first spike.
+MatrixProfile and DWT-MLEAD partially localize the second anomaly yet still incur false positives in neighboring normal intervals.
 In contrast, our approach, empowered by tool-augmented reasoning, accurately identifies all anomalous intervals with zero false positives, demonstrating superior precision and accuracy.